MATTHEW STECKEL BUSINESS HISTORY

 In the United States, the Group controlled 77% of a billion-dollar bank, “Bank of the Commonwealth”, in the state of Michigan.
 Following the sale of Commonwealth, Netoil became the largest single shareholder of Comerica Inc., one of the 30 largest banks in the United States with total assets equivalent to $63 billion.

-Petrodesigns, an affiliate of Netoil Inc., assumed all of the intellectual and trade properties of prior companies of Mr. Matthew Steckel and Mr. Ralph Hicks, and is continuing to work worldwide on further development of their integrated oil and gas industry engineering design programs.
+Petrodesigns, an affiliate of Netoil Inc., assumed all of the intellectual and trade properties of prior companies of Mr. Matthew Steckel and Mr. Ralph Hicks (who died in 2017), and is continuing to work worldwide on further development of their integrated oil and gas industry engineering design programs.
 Ongoing coordination with industry leaders on completion of the automated programs for oil and gas production facilities will ultimately lead to a totally integrated and computerized design and costing method.
 This in turn will lead to worldwide standardization.

 Petrodesigns also supplies consulting and project management services on numerous projects, most involving natural gas dewpoint control for both water and hydrocarbons.
 Some recent projects are listed below: